 If you like to try your hand at tidal creeks or rivers white perch is a good way to go.
 Much like trout fishing you will need a smaller size rod and reel.
 Nightcrawlers on a small hook.
 If you fancy more for artificial baits

-If freshwater is not your thing, but love the cold.
-You should find your self on a local charter boat.
-Sailing almost every day these boats are targeting Big winter cod right now.
-Many of these boats seem to be hanging around local wrecks and producing Cod, Pollock, Haddock and jumbo Porgies.
+If freshwater is not your thing and if you find yourself on a local charter boat, these boats are targeting big winter cod right now.
+Many of these boats seem to be hanging around local wrecks and producing Cod, Pollock, Haddock, Jumbo Porgies and Weakfish too.
 Medium heavy conventional tackle, is what you will be looking to use.
 Simple high low rigs tipped with fresh clam bellies always do the trick.
 If you are looking to increase your chances for a catch try putting a florescent jelly worm on your hook as well.

 Rons Recipes: Baked Cod And Potatoes

 • 2 lbs.
 Cod Fillet

 • Crushed Red Pepper Flakes (optional)*